 SMS Campaigns 101: Things To Know Before Starting (With Examples)

-SMS text messages are living their renaissance.
+SMS marketing is living in its renaissance.
 In Omnisend, over Thanksgiving week alone, ecommerce merchants sent more than one million SMS campaigns, and that was more than ever before.

 DTC brands and ecommerce retailers invest in SMS heavily for a reason.
 According to VoiceSage, over 90% of SMS messages are read within 3 minutes of receipt.
 Engagement rate is 3-7 times higher than emails’ and SMS campaigns generate an almost six times higher order rate, at least for Black Friday 2019.
 None of the other marketing channels can brag about such results.

 SMS as a marketing channel has been available for several decades now.
 And although some retailers have been sending promotional SMS campaigns for a while, they have never been so versatile as they are now.

 So let’s dive into the peculiarities of SMS marketing and see how you can employ Short Message Service into your business strategy.

 Drive sales on autopilot with pre-built automation workflows.
 Start your 14-day free trial of Omnisend today.

 An SMS Campaign is a mean of business marketing that enables you to interact with your customers via text.
 SMS campaigns have a lot in common with email campaigns.
 However, an SMS campaign is even more personal than email since people use text messages mostly for communication with their friends and family.
 Although SMS campaigns have limitations on visuals and character count (up to 160), this marketing channel is faster and more effective so far.

 Like email marketing, in SMS marketing you can send different messages to your audience.
 Automated text messages that confirm transactions, inform about shipping, remind about abandoned carts are automated.
 They are being sent only when triggered and only to customers who trigger them.